Packet Analyzer Tools

 • NetworkMiner can record packets from active network interfaces and import PCAP files for offline analysis.

-• This can extract relevant data from collected network traffic.
+• This can extract relevant data from the collected network traffic.

 Network Traffic AnalysisLimited Packet Capture Options